 Like all medicines, this should not be used during pregnancy without first consulting with your doctor.

 CODALGIN FORTE is distributed to the breast milk, so it is not recommended for nursing mothers.
 If you have any concerns you should discuss this with your doctor or pharmacist.

 Elderly patients are more likely to have less effective kidney or liver function due to age.
 This may increase the risk of side effects.

-You should discuss how much CODALGIN FORTE or CODALGIN to take with your doctor or pharmacist.
+You should discuss how much CODALGIN FORTE to take with your doctor or pharmacist.

 Before you start to take it

 You must tell your doctor or pharmacist if you are:

 - allergic to any other medicines or any foods, dyes or preservatives.

 - you have any other medical conditions/health problems, including: